 "I have a 6-year-old girl who I would love to get more into STEM, but she already sees technology as a ‘boy thing’ regardless of how much I’ve tried.
 Any ideas on how I can encourage her into STEM?"

-My dad also tried hard to get me into STEM, but I just didn't see the point.
-So, I could totally relate to his girl because I was the same.
+My dad also tried hard to get me into STEM.
+But, I didn't see the point and that's why I could relate to his girl, because I was the same.

 There's a big reason why I use illustration and storytelling to teach kids about computers.
 These are two of the things that I loved the most when I was little.
 And when learning something new, the vehicle of communication is as important as the topic we're trying to teach, and it enables us to reach our kids.

 A Scratch course or a robotics class wouldn't have called my attention.
 Tell me we're building a game, and I'm out.
 These things might work perfectly for some kids, while for others, like myself, they’ll be a no-go from the start.

 The medium we use to teach becomes an opportunity for connection.

 Let's take the next title in the Zerus & Ona's series as an example.
 The book tells the story of how they first meet inside the computer and how they become friends.
 It's written in the form of a poem and a song that your kids can learn, sing, and dance along to.